egeslittlehelper/InvaderOfSpaceTutorial/README.md

 # InvadersOfSpace
 Full source code from the BOA Unity 101 workshop.

+!!!
-After opening the project, open the SampleScene in the Scenes folder, inside Assets.
+After opening the project, open the StartMenu in the Scenes folder, inside Assets.